anthonycorletti/astrobase/docs/README.md

 If you'd like to start hacking on astrobase, check out the [contributing guide](../CONTRIBUTING.md).

-For more details about Astrobase, and using astrobase, read on!
+For more details about Astrobase, read on!

 ## Design and Architecture